 What does ETF stand for?
 An ETF stands for Exchange Traded Fund, which unlike regular Mutual Funds trades like a common stock on a stock exchange.
-The units of an ETF are usually bought and sold through a registered broker of recognized stock exchanges.
+The units of an ETF fund are usually bought and sold through a registered broker of recognized stock exchanges.
 The units of an ETF are listed in stock exchanges and the NAV varies as per market movements.

-Since units of an ETF are listed in the stock exchange only, they are not bought and sold like any normal open-ended equity fund.
+Since units of an ETF funds are listed in the stock exchange only, they are not bought and sold like any normal open-ended equity fund.
 An investor can buy as many units as he/she wishes without any restriction through the exchange.

 In simple terms, ETFs are funds that track indexes such as CNX Nifty or BSE Sensex, etc. When you buy shares/units of an ETF, you are buying shares/units of a portfolio that tracks the yield and return of its native index.